nextgis/docs_ngcom/source/tracking.rst

    :name: Popup notification
    :align: center

-   Popup notification
+   Pop-up notification

-The track list is in the second line of the context menu track icons.
+The track list is in the second line of the context menu for the track icons.
 Here you can enable/disable tracks, color them according to the palette, remove or share in GPX format.

 .. figure:: _static/track_list_en.png
    :name: List of recorded tracks